 We investigated the effects of chemical weathering on the nuclide concentration of soluble and insoluble target minerals in regolith-covered landscapes.
-Our main findings are:
+Our main findings are the following.

-- (1) In the case of regolith-bedrock interface weathering, independent knowledge of the weathering rate or degree from a CDF or water chemistry can be used to correct cosmogenic nuclide derived denudation rates independently from the target mineral weatherability. - (2) In regions where weathering is concentrated within the regolith, paired nuclide measurements of a soluble and insoluble target mineral offer the potential to constrain the denudation rate as well as a long-term weathering rate. - (3) Previous studies have highlighted how single nuclide measurements on insoluble target minerals can be corrected using an integrated CDF value.
-We expand this approach and show that weathering rates from stream chemistry in combination with bedrock or regolith mineralogy can be used in the same way. - (4) We derive equations that show the relationship between denudation and the nuclide concentration in soluble target minerals is non-monotonic.
-We use this relationship to map the denudation rates D{Nmax} and D{unique}, for various regolith masses and weathering rates; these can be used as guidelines for which areas to sample and which to avoid. - (5) CRN measurements, especially from soluble target minerals, in combination with weathering rates, and compositional data from bedrock and regolith, can be used to assess the corrections proposed in this study.
+- In the case of regolith-bedrock interface weathering, independent knowledge of the weathering rate or degree from a CDF or water chemistry can be used to correct cosmogenic-nuclide-derived denudation rates independently from the target mineral weatherability. - 2.
+In regions where weathering is concentrated within the regolith, paired-nuclide measurements of a soluble and insoluble target mineral offer the potential to constrain the denudation rate as well as a long-term weathering rate. - 3.
+Previous studies have highlighted how single-nuclide measurements on insoluble target minerals can be corrected using an integrated CDF value.
+We expand this approach and show that weathering rates from stream chemistry in combination with bedrock or regolith mineralogy can be used in the same way. - 4.
+We derive equations that show the relationship between denudation and the nuclide concentration in soluble target minerals is non-monotonic.
+We use this relationship to map the denudation rates $D{N{\text{max}}}$ and D{unique} , for various regolith masses and weathering rates; these can be used as guidelines for which areas to sample and which to avoid.

-7 Code availability
+CRN measurements, especially from soluble target minerals, in combination with weathering rates, and compositional data from bedrock and regolith, can be used to assess the corrections proposed in this study.

-535 The WeCode software package is available at https://doi.org/10.5880/GFZ.4.6.2022.001.
+Code and data availability.
+The WeCode software package is available at https://doi.org/10.5880/GFZ.4.6.2022.001 (Ott, 2022).
+All data used in this study are available within the WeCode software package.